tremor-rs/tremor-www/src/pages/rfcs/0011-string-interpolation.md

 #### Observations on Escaping

 There are competing concerns regarding escaping.
-In this section, those opposing considerations are laid out.
+In this section, those opposing considerations are lied out.

-One of the desires is to reduce complexity and the need to learn new syntax for an operator.
-This guides us towards a single escape character; `\` is what we use everywhere else, so the conclusion from this desire would be to escape the beginning with a `\` to be in line with all other escapes.
+One of the goals is to reduce complexity and the need to learn new syntax for an operator.
+This guides us towards a single escape character; `\` is what we use everywhere else, so the conclusion from this goal would be to escape the beginning with a `\` to be in line with all other escapes.

-A competing concern is the desire of readability, using `\{` to escape doesn't read well and introduces asymmetry unless `\}` is also escaped, however, then `\}` would be escaped without a reason to do so, and suddenly allow `}` to be written as `\}`, and `}` that adds possible style and usage complexity.
+A competing concern is the goal of readability, using `\{` to escape doesn't read well and introduces asymmetry unless `\}` is also escaped, however, then `\}` would be escaped without a reason to do so, and suddenly allow `}` to be written as `\}`, and `}` that adds possible style and usage complexity.

 To address asynchronicity, an option is using `{{` and `}}`.
 Those read nicely and are symmetric; however, this introduces an unnessessary escape of `}}`, and leads to the situation where there are two forms of correct code: `"this {{ is not }} interpolated"` as well as `"this {{ is not } interpolated"`.